Back

 Access your new Ursuline email & accounts

 Once you deposit your Ursuline student account will be created, including your Ursuline student email!
 Login instructions will be emailed to you by Ursuline’s IT department, approximately 48 hours after your deposit is processed.
 While the Admission Office will be primarily communicating to you using your personal email account, you will find important campus updates and Ursuline insider-information in your Ursuline email.
-Over the summer, be sure to check both accounts.
+Be sure to check both accounts.

 RSVP for your preferred Summer Orientation date